Car Trackday Guide

 In order to participate you must be aged over 16 and hold:

-• A federative licenced issued by a federation (regional, RFEDA, FIM)
+• A federative licenced issued by a federation (regional, RFEDA, FIA)

 or